dcos-labs/dcos-tensorflow-tools/tutorial/README.md

 ```bash
 $ dcos package install beta-tensorflow --options=./helloworld.json
 ```
-Congratulations, you have just trained your first custom TensorFlow Model!
+Congratulations, you have just trained your first custom TensorFlow model!

 **NOTE:** Once the example has completed, the `parameter-server-*` and `*worker-*` tasks will terminate, but the scheduler may still remain.
 This can be removed (or the computation terminated) by running:
 ```bash